 rjones[at]asianstudies[dot]org; extension 3

 As conference manager, I am responsible for all logistics and planning related to the annual conference, including speaker and exhibitor management, the program committee, and the content on the AAS conference website.
-In addition, I handle the call for proposals for AAS-in-Asia conferences and serve as liaison for the AAS-in-Asia local planning committee, as well as the program committee.
-I am also responsible for the logistics for other AAS events, including the meetings of the Board of Directors, Program Committees, and Summer Workshops.
+In addition, I handle the call for proposals for AAS-in-Asia conferences and serve as liaison for the AAS-in-Asia program and local planning committees.
 My background includes a M.S. in Hospitality & Tourism Management (Roosevelt University) and a B.A. in Communications (University of Michigan).
-I am a member of the Professional Convention Management Association (PCMA) and have been designated a Certified Meeting Professional (CMP).
+I am a member of the Professional Convention Management Association (PCMA) and have a Certified Meeting Professional (CMP) designation.
 Please contact me if you have any general questions regarding AAS meetings and events.

 Chief Financial Officer

 awilliams[at]asianstudies[dot]org; extension 8